-&lt;sup>11 These terms 'accurate, 'up to date' and 'complete' are also used in Privacy Safeguard 11 in respect of the quality considerations of CDR data.
-See Chapter 11 (Privacy Safeguard 11) for further information and for an example of an entity determining the purpose for which it holds CDR data at paragraph 11.15.
+&lt;sup>13 These terms 'accurate, 'up to date' and 'complete' are also used in Privacy Safeguard 11 in respect of the quality considerations of CDR data.
+See Chapter 11 (Privacy Safeguard 11) for further information and for examples of an entity determining the purpose for which it holds CDR data.

-&lt;sup>12 See Chapter 10: APP 10 - Quality of personal information of the APP Guidelines.
+&lt;sup>14 See Chapter 10: APP 10 - Quality of personal information of the APP Guidelines.

-&lt;sup>13 Data derived from CDR data continues to be 'CDR data': see s 56AI of the Competition and Consumer Act.
+&lt;sup>15 Data derived from CDR data continues to be 'CDR data': see s 56AI of the Competition and Consumer Act.

-&lt;sup>14 Such an assessment will likely be 'materially enhanced information' under section 10 of the designation instrument and therefore not 'required consumer data' under the CDR Rules.
+&lt;sup>16 Such an assessment will likely be 'materially enhanced information' under section 10 of the Consumer Data Right (Authorised Deposit-Taking Institutions) Designation 2019 and therefore not 'required consumer data' under the CDR Rules.